smkang96/smkang96.github.io/_pages/teaching.md

  * Intellectual Property
  * Anonymity and Security on Computing

+## Teaching Assistant

-I've also participated as a teaching assistant in multiple courses, and received an Excellent Teaching Assistant Award as a result.
-As a result of my experience as a TA, I have experience with designing assignments and mentoring for students.
+I've participated as a teaching assistant in multiple courses, and received an Excellent Teaching Assistant Award.
+As part of my experience as a TA, I have experience with designing assignments and mentoring for students.

+## Supervising Research

+I have experience on conducting research with undergraduate students (specifically, in my [ISSTA'23 paper](https://arxiv.org/abs/2212.13773) and [ICST'24 paper](https://arxiv.org/abs/2310.13229)).
+I find working with other students to do good research one of the more rewarding parts of being in academia.